-Tolls are generally tax deductible if they are incurred for business-related travel.
+Tolls are generally tax deductible if they are incurred for work or business related travel.
 Whether you’re meeting clients, attending conferences, or traveling between work locations, the cost of tolls can often be claimed as a deduction.
-However, to ensure a smooth and successful deduction process, it’s crucial to maintain detailed records.
-Keep track of the tolls you paid, noting the dates, times, and amounts, and consider using a mileage record to accurately document your business-related travel.
-By doing so, you’ll be well-prepared to navigate the complexities of toll tax deductibility in Australia.

 Deductible toll expenses are toll fees incurred during business travel that can be subtracted from taxable income, reducing tax liability.